phe-sto/python-email-crawler/README.md

-Python Email Crawler
+Python3 Email Crawler
 ====================

-This python script search/google certain keywords, crawls the webpages from the results, and return all emails found.
+This python3 script search/google certain keywords, crawls the webpages from the results, and return all emails found.
+Same as Samwise just for python3 and with another user agent...

 Requirements
 ------------

 - sqlalchemy
-- urllib2

-If you don't have, simply `sudo pip install sqlalchemy`.
+If you don't have, simply `sudo pip3 install sqlalchemy`.

 Usage